Geiger's: Fashion

 Geiger's has been in the business of fashion for over 80 years, but "fashion" was not a word used in men's clothing in the 1930s.
 When Charley Geiger Sr. moved to the store's current location in 1936, it was reported that he had "…a knowledge of what interests Lakewood men and boys – and their wives and girlfriends – in the way of haberdashery."

 In 1980, Geiger's expanded again, this time adding a women's department.
 Featuring skirts, slacks, blazers, blouses and accessories, the department, "Ladies, Ltd.," focused on classic tailoring and clothes.

 Geiger's has been providing traditional clothing to its customers, offered with its version of customer service for most of its history.
-Over the years, as the women's department grew, the company moved more and more into more upscale fashion.
+Over the years, as the women's department grew, the company moved into upscale fashion.
 Geiger's buyers often make purchases with a specific customer in mind.

 In the 1980s, Geiger's opened a Pendleton Shop in an old home in Rocky River, Ohio.
 As a part of their contract with Pendleton, Geiger's was required to stock 75% of the merchandise with Pendleton brand clothing and accessories.
 In 1996, the store moved to larger quarters in the Old River Shopping area, also in Rocky River.
 Demand grew at such a pace that a second Geiger's Pendleton Shopped was opened in Medina, Ohio on the historic Medina Town Square.
 In 2005 the Medina store closed and the Pendleton name and affiliation were dropped in Rocky River, although the store still carried some Pendleton brand items, particularly its iconic women's blazers.
 The store focused mostly on women's traditional clothing.
 The response was enthusiastic and the store expanded.
-A unique aspect of the store was its in-house skilled women's tailor, whose expertise in alterations made certain of exact fits.
+A unique aspect of the store was its in-house women's tailor, whose expertise in alterations made certain of exact fits.
 When the Rocky River location finally closed, fashion ladieswear again became a part of Geiger's Lakewood and Chagrin Falls locations.